ST1109/TDengine/docs-en/12-taos-sql/04-stable.md

 ALTER STable stb_name MODIFY TAG tag_name data_type(length);
 ```

-This command can be used to change (or increase, more specifically) the length of a tag of variable length types, like BINARY or NCHAR.
+This command can be used to change (or more specifically, increase) the length of a tag of variable length types, like BINARY or NCHAR.

 :::note
-Changing tag values can be applied to only subtables.
+Tag values can only be changed in subtables.
 All other tag operations, like add tag, remove tag, however, can be applied to only STable.
 If a new tag is added for a STable, the tag will be added with NULL value for all its subtables.

 :::